-A new law will go into effect next year that requires school districts where at least half of students live in low-income households to participate in the federal Summer Meal Food Service Program.
+A new law will go into effect in 2020 that requires school districts where at least half of students live in low-income households to participate in the federal Summer Meal Food Service Program.

 Tens of thousands of children in low-income families are missing out on critical nutrition – and our communities are failing to claim millions of federal dollars that could be coming back to New Jersey to feed hungry children.